panzerdp/voca/.github/CONTRIBUTING.md

 Voca uses Mocha test framework.

 The library authors consider detailed testing very important.
 Every function or part of the library must be tested with basic and advanced scenarios.
 Tests must keep the same useful rules of modularity and clean code.

 Run the library over the unit tests:
 ```bash
 npm test
 ```

+The library must be fully compatible with reasonable older browser versions.
+The continuous integration build [verifies](https://saucelabs.com/u/panzerdp) the compatibility with Chrome, Firefox, Edge 13+, IE 9+ and Safari 7+.

 To verify the code coverage run the command:
 ```bash